 Of course, nothing happens without a little controversy.
 In the early 1960’s the Scajaquada Expressway (NYS Route 198) replaced Humboldt Parkway, an Olmsted designed Parkway, cutting right through the park.
 The Parkway was originally two lanes of slow traffic separated by two rows of beautiful trees and a bridle path.
 Now it was a four lane highway.
 Many, many people were displaced from their homes and neighborhoods were torn apart.
 And Olmsted’s Park now was cut in two by a highway.
 All in the name of progress.

-So the Park remains two sided.
+But for now, the Park remains two sided.
 Visit either side on any given day, and you’ll see people walking, running, biking, golfing, playing baseball, basketball, soccer, kick ball, tennis and more.
 There’s always something happening at Delaware Park.
 If you’ve never been, or haven’t been in awhile, this should be on your list of places to experience.
-Having someone show you around is even better. 😉 And it’s fantastic no matter what the season.
+And it’s fantastic no matter what the season.
 Check out these photos from a morning hike at the park in 14” of snow!
 It was stunning!

 THIS is Buffalo!